kaiprofdev04/some-interview-test/README.md

 # SoMe interview test

-Frontend och backend test för SoMe.
-Läs mer under respektive test
+Front-end and Back-end tests för SoMe.
+Read more under the test directory assigned to you.